kaviya15/Airline_reservation_module_1/README.md

 - once configuration is completed , execute the command `npx sequelize db:create to create a database`

 - npx sequelize model:generate --name City --attributes name:String to create a table named City and columns name, here id is created automatically so was createdAt,updatedAt
+- npx sequelize db:migrate  create the table in the database
+- npx sequelize db:migrate:undo  removing the table in the database
 ```